rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> t.showHTMLPerformanceHeatmap(colorLevels=5,Ranked=False)

 .. figure:: randomCBHeatmap.png
-   :width: 500 px
+   :width: 400 px
    :align: center

-   *Unranked heatmap of a random Cost-Benefit performance tableau*
+   Unranked heatmap of a random Cost-Benefit performance tableau

 Such a performance tableau may be stored and re-accessed in the XMCDA2 encoded format.